kamilazdybal/PCAfold/docs/tutorials/demo-cost-function.rst

 Manifold optimization using the cost function
 ****************************************************

-The ``analysis.manifold_informed_backward_elimination`` function implements an iterative feature selection algorithm that uses the cost function as an objective function.
+The ``utilities.manifold_informed_backward_variable_elimination`` function implements an iterative feature selection algorithm that uses the cost function as an objective function.
 The algorithm selects an optimal subset of the original state variables that result in an optimized PCA manifold topology.
 Below, we demonstrate the algorithm on a 10% sample of the original data.
 The data is sampled to speed-up the calculations for the purpose of this demonstration.
 In real applications it is recommended to use the full data set.

 Sample the original data: